Estes Kefauver: Overview

 At that time, the U.S. Food and Drug Administration had limited authority to require efficacy standards or disclose risks.
 Kefauver was accused of expanding the power of government excessively, interfering with the freedom of doctors and patients, and threatening the viability of the pharmaceutical industry.
 His legislation seemed likely to fail.
 However, at the end of 1961, European and Australian doctors reported that an epidemic of children born with deformities of their arms and legs was caused by their use of thalidomide, which was heavily marketed to pregnant women.

-These positions made him even more unpopular with his state party's machine than ever before, especially after fellow Tennessee senator Albert Gore Sr., Senate Majority Leader Lyndon B. Johnson of Texas, and he became the only three Southern senators to not sign the so-called Southern Manifesto in 1956.
+These positions made him even more unpopular with his state party's machine than ever before, especially after fellow Tennessee senator Albert Gore Sr., Senate Majority Leader Lyndon B. Johnson of Texas, and he became one of the only three Southern senators to not sign the so-called Southern Manifesto in 1956.
+He was named in a popular account of the Senate as a Southern Senator who had been excluded from the Southern Caucus due to his opposition to the filibuster and less than impeccable defense of States rights.

 In fact, these unpopular positions, combined with his reputation as a maverick with a penchant for sanctimony, earned him so much enmity even from other senators that one Democratic insider felt compelled to dub him "the most hated man in Congress".

 Kefauver also led hearings that targeted indecent publications and pornography.
 Among his targets were pin-ups, including Bettie Page, and the magazines that featured them.